fullmoonissue/tas-rival-schools/README.md

-# Tas of Rival Schools
+# TAS of Rival Schools

 ## Watch in Bizhawk